Aliases for FERMT3 Gene

 GeneCards Summary for FERMT3 Gene

-FERMT3 (Fermitin Family Member 3) is a Protein Coding gene.
-Diseases associated with FERMT3 include leukocyte adhesion deficiency, type iii and leukocyte adhesion deficiency.
-GO annotations related to this gene include phospholipid binding and integrin binding.
-An important paralog of this gene is FERMT2.
+FERMT3 (FERM Domain Containing Kindlin 3) is a Protein Coding gene.
+Diseases associated with FERMT3 include Leukocyte Adhesion Deficiency, Type Iii and Leukocyte Adhesion Deficiency, Type I. Among its related pathways are Adhesion and Platelet activation.
+Gene Ontology (GO) annotations related to this gene include integrin binding.
+An important paralog of this gene is FERMT1.

-Plays a central role in cell adhesion in hematopoietic cells.
-Acts by activating the integrin beta-1-3 (ITGB1, ITGB2 and ITGB3).
-Required for integrin-mediated platelet adhesion and leukocyte adhesion to endothelial cells.
+Plays a central role in cell adhesion in hematopoietic cells (PubMed:19234463, PubMed:26359933).
+Acts by activating the integrin beta-1-3 (ITGB1, ITGB2 and ITGB3) (By similarity).
+Required for integrin-mediated platelet adhesion and leukocyte adhesion to endothelial cells (PubMed:19234460).
 Required for activation of integrin beta-2 (ITGB2) in polymorphonuclear granulocytes (PMNs) (By similarity).

 Isoform 2 may act as a repressor of NF-kappa-B and apoptosis.